 Acerola has 100 times more the vitamin C than oranges.
 Acerola juice is great to drink to help avoid the flu.

-Cajá grows on huge trees deep within the rainforest zones of Minas Gerias, Espirito Santo and the southern part of Bahia.
-This small fruit look like a tiny mango and its tastes like one too.
+Caja grows on huge trees deep within the rainforest zones of Minas Gerias, Espirito Santo and the southern part of Bahia.
+This small fruit looks like a tiny mango and its tastes like one too.
 Caja is mostly used in the form of juices and to make ice cream in Brazil.

-Pitaiaor or pitahaya, this fruit comes from several different cactus species.
-It tastes sour and refreshing, when its made the juice it’s had a flesh and a stronger taste, usually its mixed with other kind fruits and used in smoothies.
+Pitaiaor, this fruit comes from several different cactus species.
+It tastes sour and is refreshing when it’s made the juice it’s had a flesh and a stronger taste, usually its mixed with other kind fruits and used in smoothies.

-Mangostin is a fruit that is extremely rich with enzymes, vitamins, trace minerals, Anthocyanins, and antioxidant.
+Mangostin is a fruit that is extremely rich in enzymes, vitamins, trace minerals, Anthocyanins, and antioxidant.

 Rare Native Brazilian Fruits

-Below is a list of Brazilian fruit that are native to Brazil and grow naturally in the forests of Brazil.
+Below is a list of Brazilian fruits that are native to Brazil and grow naturally in the forests of Brazil.
 Many of these fruits are rare and considered endangered.

-Banana do macaco (Monkey Banana) this banana looking fruit grows naturally in the forests of Brazil
+Banana do macaco, this banana looking fruit grows naturally in the forests of Brazil.

-Taperebá is a tropical fruit that grows naturally in the forests of northern and northeastern Brazil, where it is also known as cajá.
-Taperebá is one of the most popular fruits in this region, and is used to make sweetened juices and ice-creams.
-Because of its richness in essential nutrients and is a rich source of vitamins B and C. Also has high levels of calcium, iron and phosphorous.
+Tapereba is a tropical fruit that grows naturally in the forests of northern and northeastern Brazil, where it is also known as cajá.
+Taperebá is one of the most popular fruits in this region and is used to make sweetened juices and ice-creams.
+Because of its richness in essential nutrients and is a rich source of vitamins B and C. Tapereba also has high levels of calcium, iron and phosphorous.
 The juice has antibacterial properties and revitalizes the skin.
 It has been used medicinally for centuries in Brazil.